 Iroquois victim

-(b.1856) was forty seven years old and taught third grade at Chicago’s Gallistel elementary school.*
+The forty-seven-year-old New York native and taught third grade at Chicago's Gallistel school.*

 Ellen "Ella" M. Fair,